-The combination of arm_register_application() and arm_start_application() is equivalent to the ARM 2.0 call arm_init().
+The combination of arm register application() and arm start application() is equivalent to the ARM 2.0 call arm_init().

-- app_group Pointer to a null-terminated string containing the identity of a group of application instances, if any.
-A null pointer indicates that there is no group.
-The maximum length of the string is 256 (ARM_PROPERTY_VALUE_MAX_CHARS) characters, including the termination character.
-The pointer may have a null value. - app_handle Pointer to an 8-byte field aligned on an 8-byte boundary.
+app_group Pointer to a null-terminated string containing the identity of a group of application instances, if any.
+Application instances for a given software product that are started for a common runtime purpose are typically very good candidates for using the same group name.
+For example, identical replica instances of a product started across multiple processes or servers to address a specific transaction workload objective can be, advantageously to the ARM agent, commonly identified by the group name.
+The maximum length of the string is 256 app_handle Pointer to an arm_int64_t into which the ARM library will store the value of the handle that will represent the application instance in all calls, up to and including the arm_stop_application() that indicates that the instance has completed executing.
+The scope of the handle is the process in which the arm_start_application() is executed.
 There are no requirements on the value it is set to, except that it must be possible to pass it on other calls, such as arm_start_transaction(), without the application needing to do any error checking.
 Whether the data is meaningful, or partially meaningful, is at the discretion of the ARM implementation.